dr-comeemeememem/htcpcp/README.md

 # htcpcp
 ## abstract
-A way to controll, monitor, and diagnose coffee pots.
+A way to control, monitor, and diagnose coffee pots.

 ## rationale and scope
 There is coffee all over the world.
 Increasingly, in a world in which